ismail-abdul/badeni/README.md

 Goals
-- [] local database of music for server-specific cases
+ - [  ] local database of music for server-specific cases
-- [] scrape audio from Youtube and SoundCloud APIs within the limts
+ - [  ] request audio from Youtube and SoundCloud APIs
-- [] host application on cloud servers
+ - [  ]